RMRubert/RMRubert.github.io/Test.md

 	fromJSON(build_artist_info(artist = "Aqua"))$artist$tags$tag$name

 With our new superb functions, we are ready to import the tracklist from step 1 into R and start getting genres!
 You will have to read the tracklist without a header because Tagscanner doesn't give one.
-Mind that in my example code I am using the defaults values of Tagscanner, that my separator is ";" because I am in a Spanish computer, and I am forcing reading every column as a character and forcing the file encoding.
+Mind that in my example code snip shown below has been set in this way because I am using the defaults values of Tagscanner, that my separator is ";" because I am in a Spanish computer, and I am forcing reading every column as a character and forcing the file encoding.

 	# Read the csv with the library information
 	tracklist = read.table(r"(B:\Documents\R\RMusicOrganiser\tracklist_MBID.csv)", header = FALSE, sep = ";", fileEncoding = "UTF-8-BOM", colClasses = rep("character",14))